ronutu/ctf-writeups/Hack The Box/Behind the Scenes/README.md

 behindthescenes: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=e60ae4c886619b869178148afd12d0a5428bfe18, for GNU/Linux 3.2.0, not stripped
 ```

-This indicates that the file is an ELF binary file.
-Next, we run ```strings``` to look for anything useful:
+This reveals that the file is an ELF binary.
+Next, we use the ```strings``` command to search for any useful information:

 ```bash
 strings behindthescenes